graphile/migrate/README.md

 - apply the current migration to the shadow database, and replace the dump
 - move the current migration to committed migrations (adding a hash to prevent tampering)
-- any whitespace in commit messages will be replaced with `_` and appended to the end of the filename separated by `-`
+- the message will be made "filesystem safe" and appended to the end of the filename after a hyphen (`-`)
 - Do **NOT** change the filename or contents once you have committed.
 If you need to make changes, either add a new migration or, if the migration hasn't been used anywhere else yet, see `uncommit` below.